 Using Values as the Driving Force for Good Decision-Making.
 Do You Know Your Values?It’s not hard to make good decisions when you know what your values are

 Personal values are very important.
 Values are basic beliefs and attitudes about life.
 They are the basis for many decisions and actions.
 By becoming more aware of your values, you can use them as a guide to making the best choice in any situation.

 Know yourself!
 Because when your values are clear to you, making decisions becomes easier.

 Values are what we care about.
 As such, values should be the driving force for our decision-making.
 They should be the basis for the time and effort we spend thinking about decisions.
 But this is not the way it is.
 It is not even close to the way it is.
 Instead, decision-making usually focuses on the choices among alternatives.

-Indeed, it is common to look at an upcoming decision the same way most people look at a problem and be influenced by the alternatives available.
-It seems as if the alternatives present themselves and the decision-making process begins when at least two alternatives are present.
-I think this occurs almost in all decision situations but it shouldn’t be like that.
+Indeed, it is a common experience to look at an upcoming decision the same way most people look at a problem and be influenced by the alternatives available.
+The decision-making process begins when at least two alternatives are present.
+I think this occurs almost in all decision situations, but it shouldn’t be like that.
 It should be possible to go about decision-making in another way.

 Personal values, in the sense of these pages, are the basic beliefs and attitudes about life.
 They are the motivation for decisions and actions.
 The values are a level in the pyramid of neurological levels according to Robert Dilts (external link).

 There are personal values (kindness, trust, etc.), spiritual values (intelligence), religious values (beliefs), moral values (behavior) and material values (money, power, possessions, etc.).
 Some values, such as the value of respect for property, can be used to derive social norms as concrete rules for social action, such as laws prohibiting theft.
 Values are a central component of many behavioral codes.